 Dances which feel fun and connected because they don’t rely on leads remembering long routines and putting pressure on themselves.

-You’ll learn more interesting variations of moves you already know along with some new, more complex turns and footwork.
+You’ll learn more interesting variations of moves you already know along with some new, more complex partnerwork patterns.

-You’ll increase you repertoire of shines with some simple combinations and additional steps so you can shine in solo work.
+You’ll increase your repertoire of footwork with some simple combinations and additional steps so you can shine in solo work.